-Six principles need to be considered in elaborating those solutions: the centrality of the energy security issue, the importance of optimising gas infrastructure and securing natural gas supplies, the crucial nature of natural gas investment for gas market stability, the need to intensify energy diplomacy, the importance of a balanced management of energy access and affordability issues in developing nations, especially in Africa and Asia.
+Six principles need to be considered in elaborating those solutions: the centrality of the energy security issue, the importance of optimising gas infrastructure and securing natural gas supplies, the crucial nature of natural gas investment for gas market stability, the need to intensify energy diplomacy, the importance of a balanced management of energy transition, and the importance of energy access and affordability issues in developing nations, especially in Africa and Asia.

-- The proposed short-term solutions consist of: - 1) Across-the-board ramping up of natural gas and LNG production; - Supporting countries with idle capacities or delayed gas projects in regaining their capacity to produce and export gas, especially to the most-needed regions; - An emergency plan initiated by the G20 group to 'reroute' LNG cargoes to the world's most-needed regions with low purchasing power; - Optimising LNG cargo destinations by taking advantage of specific contractual agreements; - 5) Issuing statements that can help stabilise the short-term gas market; - 6) Intensifying discussions on formulating potential short-term measures to mitigate excessive volatility in prices; and - 7) Urgently establishing a universally accessible, real-time information platform on natural gas trade.
+- The proposed short-term solutions consist of: - 1) Across-the-board ramping up of natural gas and LNG production; - 2) Supporting countries with idle capacities or delayed gas projects in regaining their capacity to produce and export gas, especially to the most-needed regions; - 3) An emergency plan initiated by the G20 group to 'reroute' LNG cargoes to the world's most-needed regions with low purchasing power; - 4) Optimising LNG cargo destinations by taking advantage of specific contractual agreements; - 5) Issuing statements that can help stabilise the short-term gas market; - 6) Intensifying discussions on formulating potential short-term measures mitigate excessive volatility in prices; and - 7) Urgently establishing a universally accessible, real-time information platform on natural gas trade.

-Jun Arima ERIA
+Jun Arima FRIA